 Q-Tip begins Tribe’s second and jazziest album by relaying that conversation with his father, and for the ensuing 45 minutes, he, Phife Dawg, and Ali Shaheed Muhammad strengthen the two genres’ connection.
 There are acoustic bass-driven grooves, multiple shout-outs to jazz and its pioneers, and even a guest appearance by Ron Carter, a legendary double bassist who played with everyone from Miles Davis to Gil Scott-Heron.
 Predecessor People’s Instinctive Travels and the Paths of Rhythm may have had the hits (“Bonita Applebum” and “Can I Kick It?”), and follow-up Midnight Marauders may be the group’s most well-rounded album, but neither is as influential to the jazz rap genre as Low End Theory.

-You can sign up to receive 'The Low End Theory,' our VMP Essentials Record of the Month for May 2022, here.
+You can join the waitlist for 'The Low End Theory,' our VMP Essentials Record of the Month for May 2022, here.

 Tribe may have mimicked Blue Note’s iconic aesthetic for their “Jazz (We’ve Got)” single artwork, but U.K.-group Us3 one-upped them by becoming the first hip-hop act to sign with the label.
 Their 1993 debut fused live instrumentation with samples culled exclusively from the Blue Note archive, most notably on aptly named hit single “Cantaloop (Flip Fantasia),” which flipped Herbie Hancock’s “Cantaloupe Island.”
 As a result, Hand on the Torch’s arrangements jump off the page more than any previous jazz rap album.
 The rapping isn’t always up to par with Us3’s contemporaries, but the album’s flow and inclusion of a wide variety of jazz styles makes it a must-hear.
 Original print isn't hard to come by, but Blue Note also just reissued a deluxe edition last year.